RT-Thread/rtthread-manual-doc/README.md

+# Attention
+## ⚠️ This repository is no longer maintained any more.
+Please move to: https://github.com/RT-Thread/rt-thread/tree/master/documentation

 # RT-Thread

 RT-Thread (Real-Time Thread) is an open source embedded real-time operating system and released under Apache License v2.0.
 It has a strong scalability: from a nano kernel running on a tiny MCU, for example ARM Cortex-M0, or Cortex-M3/4/7, to a rich feature system running on MIPS32, ARM Cortex-A, even the emerging open source RISC-V architecture is supported.
 RT-Thread can run either on single-core systems or on symmetric multi-core processors(SMP) systems.